francismgilleece/ConcussionMonitor/README.md

 # ConcussionMonitor
-A framework for collecting and monitoring force impacts from the Concussion Monitor device, transmitting, and displaying them in a way that best reflects the neurological impacts of each impact.
+A framework for collection, transmission, monitoring, and viewing of force impacts collected by the ConcussionMonitor device.
-Made with help from Michelle Hyun of the Northwestern Scool of Medicine Neuroscience dept.
+Made in collaboration with Michelle Hyun of the Northwestern Scool of Medicine Neuroscience dept.